adafruit/adafruit-beaglebone-io-python/Adafruit_BBIO/README.md

 In order to use all eQEP pins the BeagleBone must:

-- boot with cape-universal enabled, and
+1. boot with cape-universal enabled, and
-- load the cape-universala overlay
+2. load the cape-universala overlay

+Notes:
+- It would seem that `cape_universal` is [enabled by default already](https://groups.google.com/d/msg/beagleboard/2D5Pz3r7ZZ8/bLKcvHbGDgAJ) from kernel 4.1.x onwards.
+As such, the first step is not necessary.
-Note: an alternative option to the `cape-universala` overlay would be to load one of the [dedicated eQEP overlays](https://github.com/Teknoman117/beaglebot/tree/master/encoders/dts).
+- An alternative option to the `cape-universala` overlay would be to load one of the [dedicated eQEP overlays](https://github.com/Teknoman117/beaglebot/tree/master/encoders/dts).

 ### Install/upgrade the latest Device Tree overlays